 Despite its immense capabilities, it weighs a mere 8.4kg and is quite compact at 18x41x55cm, which makes it great for moving around the home, although it doesn’t come with wheels like some of the other models.

-Neither is it the cheapest to run on the list, using 670 watts, making it one of the costlier dehumidifiers on the list.
-You could of course search for a cheaper to run unit, but you could be sacrificing important features.
+Neither is it the cheapest to run on the list, using 670 watts, making it one of the list’s costlier dehumidifiers.
+Of course, you could search for a cheaper to run unit, but you could be sacrificing important features.

-These include the controls, which are some of the easiest to navigate, and you can set the machine to turn off after two, four, or eight hours, which helps to keep the price down.
+These include the controls, which are easiest to navigate, and you can set the machine to turn off after two, four, or eight hours, which helps keep the price down.

 As an added bonus, the unit also comes with a laundry feature.